VeerMuchandi/openshift-local/Change Application and Test Locally.md

 ## Change Application and Test Locally

-In this exercise, we will learn to do local application development on an OpenShift cluster on your machine.
+In this chapter, we will learn to do local application development on an OpenShift cluster on your machine.

 **Use Case:** As a developer, I want to repeatedly make changes to my code and test locally on OpenShift.
 Only when I am happy with my code changes I want to push my code to the source control repository.